decision-labs/gcm/README.md

 ## Android Client

-You can find an Android Client app to recieve notifications from here: [Google Cloud Message - Client Android](https://github.com/mikebolivar/gcm)
+You can find an Android Client app to receive notifications from here: [Google Cloud Message - Client Android](https://github.com/mikebolivar/gcm)

 ## ChangeLog

+## 0.0.8
+* Added support for User Notifications API
+*

 ## 0.0.7
 * All responses now have a body and header hashes